etesync/etesync-dav/win10-instructions.md

 ## Setup SSL

-Windows 10 clients (e.g. Calendar and Outlook) fail without an error when the DAV server doesn't use SSL, so we need to enable SSL for etesync-dav.
+Windows 10 clients (e.g. Windows Calendar and People) fail without an error when the DAV server doesn't use SSL, so we need to enable SSL for etesync-dav.

 Instructions differ depending on how you run `etesync-dav`.
 Most people will just need the first.